-- 3.1 Option 1 To agree the six-week public consultation exercise on the proposed conservation area appraisals.
-This option would engage the community and interested parties and provide a local dimension to the Appraisal.
-This option is recommended. - 3.2 Option 2 To agree Conservation Area Appraisals and boundary revisions without public consultation.
-There is no legislative requirement to consult and has previously put the Council at risk.
-However, public consultation is custom and practice and does encourage public ownership and understanding.
-This option is not recommended. - 3.3 Option 3 Not to progress the Conservation Area Appraisals and instead rely on the existing heritage documents.
-The existing heritage documents are out of date and would carry limited weight in decision making.
-This option is not recommended. - 3.4 Section 69 1(a) of the Planning (Listed Buildings and Conservation Areas) Act 1990 states that a Conservation Area is an 'area of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance'.
-It goes on to state that the duty of Local Planning Authorities is 'from time to time to review the past exercise of functions under this section (Section 69(2)) and to determine whether any parts or any further parts of their area should be designated as Conservation Areas'.
+This option is recommended.

+- 3.5 Section 69 1(a) of the Planning (Listed Buildings and Conservation Areas) Act 1990 states that a Conservation Area is an 'area of special architectural or historic interest the character or appearance of which it is desirable to preserve or enhance'.
+It goes on to state that the duty of Local Planning Authorities is 'from time to time to review the past exercise of functions under this section (Section 69(2)) and to determine whether any parts or any further parts of their area should be designated as Conservation Areas'. - 3.6 At Section 72 of the Act, it states that, 'with respect to any buildings or land in a conservation area special attention shall be paid to the desirability of preserving or enhancing the character or appearance of the area'.
+In order to carry out this duty, the character of the Conservation Area needs to be clearly defined and understood.

-- 3.5 At Section 72 of the Act, it states that, 'with respect to any buildings or land in a conservation area special attention shall be paid to the desirability of preserving or enhancing the character or appearance of the area'.
-In order to carry out this duty, the character of the Conservation Area needs to be clearly defined and understood. - 3.6 The Appraisals produced by Purcell UK comply with government guidance on the management of the historic environment through the National Planning Policy Framework (NPPF) as amended in December 2023.
+3.7 The Appraisals produced by Purcell UK comply with government guidance on the management of the historic environment through the National Planning Policy Framework (NPPF) as amended in December 2023.
 The appropriate conservation of heritage assets is one of the 'Core Planning Principles' that underpin the planning system.